wavecommander/panblog/md/posts/interbrain.md

 ## The Network

 Many of the computers on the Internet have human users who also have I/O with their computer and, therefore, their brain is also accessible via the Internet.
 Indirectly, through many computers and routers and switches and cables and antennas, **your brain is accessible by and can access every other brain connected to the Internet**.
+Important to remember that all of the computers that are not directly controlled by humans also have that indirect access to every brain.

 So, we have this massive Inter-network of BPUs; who's sending them data to process across these buses?